scala/improvement-proposals/content/unroll-default-arguments.md

-In contrast to most existing or proposed alternatives that require you to contort your code to become binary compatible (see [Major Alternatives](#major-alternatives)), `@unroll` allows you to write Scala in the most straightforward way.
-You add a single annotation, and your `def`/`class`/`case class` will maintain binary compatibility as new default parameters and fields are added over time.
+In contrast to most existing or proposed alternatives that require you to contort your code to become binary compatible (see [Major Alternatives](#major-alternatives)), `@unroll` allows you to write Scala with vanilla `def`s/`class`es/`case class`es, add a single annotation, and your code will maintain binary compatibility as new default parameters and fields are added over time.

 `@unroll`'s only constraints are that: